Alexis Bledel: Early life and family

 Bledel attended Baptist and Lutheran schools, and graduated from the Catholic St. Agnes Academy in Houston in 1999.
 Her mother encouraged her to try community theater to overcome her shyness.
-As a child, Bledel appeared in local productions of Our Town and The Wizard of Oz.
+As a child, Bledel appeared in local productions of Our Town and The Wonderful Wizard of Oz.
 She was scouted at a local shopping mall and given work as a fashion model.
-Bledel attended NYU before dropping out when she was cast in Gilmore Girls at the age of 18.
+Bledel attended New York University before dropping out when she was cast in Gilmore Girls at the age of 18.

 Career

 2000–2008: Debut and rise to stardom

 Bledel made her television debut in 2000 opposite Lauren Graham in The WB (now CW) comedy-drama Gilmore Girls, which ran for seven seasons from October 5, 2000, to May 15, 2007.
-She played Rory Gilmore, the daughter of Lorelai Gilmore (Graham), a single mother.
-Initially, Rory was a high school student at an exclusive private academy, living with her mother in a small town in Connecticut, but later moved on to college at Yale University, where she, among other things, worked as the editor of the Yale Daily News.
-Bledel made her feature film debut opposite Jonathan Jackson in the fantasy romantic drama Tuck Everlasting (2002), based on Natalie Babbitt's novel of the same name (1975).
+She played Rory Gilmore, daughter of single mother Lorelai Gilmore (Graham).
+Bledel made her feature film in the fantasy romantic drama Tuck Everlasting (2002), based on Natalie Babbitt's 1975 novel of the same name.
 Before her work in that film, Bledel was an uncredited extra in the 1998 comedy-drama Rushmore.
-In 2005, she co-starred in the drama The Sisterhood of the Traveling Pants, opposite Amber Tamblyn, America Ferrera, and Blake Lively, based on Ann Brashares' novel of the same name.
+In 2005, she co-starred in the drama The Sisterhood of the Traveling Pants, opposite Amber Tamblyn, America Ferrera, and Blake Lively, based on Ann Brashares’ novel of the same name.
 She played Lena Kaligaris, an aspiring artist on a journey with her three best friends, linked over the summer by a pair of "magical" jeans.